Fuse Washington: State Supreme Court

-Campaign Finance Research
+Campaign finance research

 Less than two weeks before Election Day, Fuse broke the news that Republican candidate for United States Senate Dino Rossi received $4.5 million in support from outside groups that did not disclose their donors, the most of any candidate in the country.
 In the final days of the campaign, Rossi's total support from groups with undisclosed donors increased to nearly $7 million.
 In addition, Fuse reported that Jaime Herrera Beutler received $934,599 in her successful race for Congress in Washington's 3rd congressional district.

-Other Major Projects and Campaigns
+Other activities

 Support of the Affordable Care Act

 In 2017, Fuse was active in [Protests against Donald Trump] in Washington state, with a focus on defending the Affordable Care Act.
 In February, They helped organize a protest outside the office of Rep. Cathy McMorris Rodgers and a march with hundreds of attendees outside the office of Rep. Dave Reichert.
 In addition, Fuse hosted a town hall with 800 attendees for Rep. McMorris Rodgers that she did not attend.
 Over the summer, Fuse organized protest outside a fundraiser she held in Bellevue, Washington and outside a town hall event she hosted with limited seating.